gem-storm/smrs-guide/README.md

 - Do Ctrl + Shift + S and save as a PNG.
 - Copy the path and use it in Smoothie-RS.

-## Encoding args
+## Encoding arguments

-### What is an encoding arg?
+### What is an encoding argument?

-Encoding args change how your video is encoded, you can customize bitrate, encoder, codec, even add some visual effects like sharpening or upscaling.
+Encoding arguments change how your video is encoded, you can customize bitrate, encoder, codec, even add some visual effects like sharpening or upscaling.

-### What are some good ones?
+### GPU-specific recommendations:
   - `-c:v h264_nvenc -rc constqp -preset p7 -qp 15` - H264 (Nvidia)
   - `-c:v hevc_nvenc -rc constqp -preset p7 -qp 15` - HEVC (Nvidia)
   - `-c:v h264_amf -quality quality -qp_i 16 -qp_p 18 -qp_b 22` - H264 (AMD)
   - `-c:v hevc_amf -quality quality -qp_i 18 -qp_p 20 -qp_b 24` - HEVC (AMD)
   - `-c:v libx264 -preset slow -aq-mode 3 -crf 16` - H264 (CPU)
   - `-c:v libx265 -preset medium -x265-params aq-mode=3:no-sao=1 -crf 20` - HEVC (CPU)
-> *Tweak the quality level to match your recording settings...*
+> *Tweak the quality level to match your recording settings.*
-- You could also edit `encoding_presets.ini` to add your own custom presets.
+- You can edit `encoding_presets.ini` to add your own custom presets!

 ## Coldchrome LUT download

-Coldchrome should be used with around 0.1-0.2 opacity, depending on the clip.
+Coldchrome should be used with around 0.1-0.2 opacity depending on the clip.
 You can download it [here](https://files.catbox.moe/d5jvto.cube)

 ## Troubleshooting

 Here are some common problems and their solutions:
 #### Smoothie crashing before any error can be read
-- **Solution:** Run Smoothie by using `launch.cmd` in the installation folder and select your video.
-Now Smoothie will wait to close.
-(If there's no error message, it's likely a problem with your Send to shortcut)
+- **Solution:** Run Smoothie by using `launch.cmd` and select your video.
+Smoothie will now stay open and you can read the error. <ins>If there's no error message, it's likely a problem with your Send to shortcut</ins>.

 #### Recipe: Setting 'X' has no parent category
 - **Solution:** Double check the syntax of your recipe config file.
 Make sure you're not using the config from the old [smoothie-py](https://github.com/couleur-tweak-tips/Smoothie) or [blur](https://github.com/f0e/blur).

 #### ffmpeg.exe is not installed/in PATH, ensure FFmpeg is installed
-- **Solution:** You need to have ffmpeg in order to use smoothie-rs.
+- **Solution:** You need to have FFmpeg installed <ins>and in path</ins> in for Smoothie to work.
 The easiest way to install it is by running an automated installer:
 `powershell -noe "iex(irm tl.ctt.cx); Get FFmpeg"`
-This will install Scoop package manager and FFmpeg.
+This will install [Scoop](https://scoop.sh) and FFmpeg.

 #### No valid videos were passed to smoothie
-- **Solution:** ^
+- **Solution:** Make sure there's nothng wrong with your video (try reencoding), and make sure FFmpeg is installed.

 #### 'X' is not an official yuv4mpegpipe pixel format
-- **Solution:** Your video is recorded in color format that is unsuppored by SVPFlow algorithm (interpolation).
-Convert your video to a supported color format or don't interpolate your video/use rife interpolation instead.
+- **Solution:** Your video is recorded in a color format that is unsuppored by SVPFlow (interpolation algorithm).
+Convert your video to a supported color format (NV12) or don't use interpolation (or use pre-interp instead).

 #### Driver does not support the required nvenc API version.
 - **Solution:** Update your Nvidia GPU drivers.